ThomasSteinbach/AnsibleCD/docs/user_documentation.md

 When executing tasks requiring root permissions within your hook scripts you can use sudo, as the vagrant user inside the VM is not prompted for passwords.

-### Serverspec testing
+### InSpec testing

-To enable Serverspec testing your Playbook, the Playbook folder must contain contain a `aci/spec` folder containing at leat one Serverspec test file ending with `_spec.rb`.
+To enable InSpec testing your Playbook, the Playbook folder must contain contain a `aci/inspec` folder containing at leat one InSpec test file ending with `_spec.rb`.
 For example:

     playbook
     ├── aci
-    |   └── spec
+    |   └── inspec
-    |       └── default_spec.rb
+    |       └── default.rb
     ...

-The `*_spec.rb` files contain the Serverspec instructions, e.g. as follows:
+The `inspec` directory contains files with the InSpec instructions, e.g. as follows:

     describe package('apache2') do
       it { should be_installed }